James Cooper (coach): Playing career

 Cooper was an outfielder for Grambling, where he earned All-Conference honors and played under longtime head coach Wilbert Ellis.
 He was drafted in the 33rd round of the 2004 MLB Draft by the Houston Astros.
 He played two seasons in the Astros system, reaching Class A, and one season of independent baseball in the CanAm League for the Sussex Skyhawks before ending his playing career.

 Coaching career

 Grambling State

 Cooper returned to Grambling as an assistant to new head coach Barret Rey.
 He helped rebuild the Tigers program, qualifying for a pair of Southwestern Athletic Conference baseball tournament appearances in three years.
 With Rey's departure for SWAC rival Alcorn State, Cooper was elevated to head coach.
 In his first season, Cooper led the Tigers to a SWAC Tournament championship and an appearance in the NCAA Regional.
 Cooper earned SWAC Coach of the Year honors for his efforts.
 During the 2019 season, Cooper obtained his 200th victory with a 19–2 win over University of Arkansas Pine Bluff on April 20, 2019.
 On November 9, 2021, Cooper resigned from his position with Grambling State to pursue a job with the New York Yankees.

 New York Yankees

-On November 10, 2021 Cooper accepted an outfield & baserunning position in the New York Yankees organization.
+On November 10, 2021, Cooper accepted an outfield and baserunning position in the New York Yankees organization.

+On January 26, 2024, Cooper was named manager of the Yankees' Single-A affiliate Tampa Tarpons, replacing Rachel Balkovec.
+Cooper was named manager of the Hudson Valley Renegades, the Yankees High-A affiliate on January 24, 2025.